 We are the team of IROs that work in Sutton:

 Although we work for the same local authority as your social worker, we are based in a different department - Quality Assurance - so work separately from their team.
 This means we can be independent in our work with you.

 We are all qualified social workers and have management experience.
 We are responsible for ensuring that your views are heard, and that the plans your social work team has for your care move forwards, without drifting.
 We make recommendations about how and when things should be done.
 We also check that everyone who works with you and cares for you has completed the tasks that have been agreed to keep you safe and well.

-All looked after young people have Looked After Child (LAC) reviews.
-These are regular meetings involving you and the people who are closely involved in your care, and where your progress is discussed.
-The first meeting will happen within four weeks of you becoming looked after; the second one will be three months after; reviews following this take place every six months.
-They will look at different aspects of your life and development which includes your health, education and / or training and employment, contact with your family and plans for your future care.
+All looked after young people have Children Looked After (CLA) reviews and these are chaired by your IRO.
+These are regular meetings involving you and the people who are closely involved in your care.
+The first meeting will happen within four weeks of you becoming looked after; the second one will be three months after; reviews following this usually take place every six months but might happen more often.
+You should always know the date of your next review meeting.

 As part of the review process we will look at different aspects of your life and development which includes your health, identity, education, training or employment, contact with your family and plans for your future care.
 We will also want to see that you are being helped to prepare for adulthood and you have support to develop independent living skills.
 We like to know about your progress and what you might need help with in all these areas.